KDE/documentation-docs-kdenlive-org/cutting_and_assembling/grouping.rst

 FAQ
 ~~~

-Q: How to delete sound track only?
+Q: How to delete the audio part of a clip?

-A: Right-click on the clip and choose :menuselection:`Split Audio`.
-The audio will move to an audio track but be grouped with the video track.
+A: Right-click on the clip and choose :menuselection:`Ungroup Clips`.
+Then you can delete just the audio part of the clip.

 .. image:: /images/Kdenlive_Grouped_video_audio.png
    :align: left
    :alt: Kdenlive_Grouped_video_audio

-Right-click again and choose :menuselection:`Ungroup Clips`.

-Then you can delete just the audio track.

-Alternatively you can keep the audio in the clip and use the :menuselection:`Audio Correction --> Mute` effect to just mute the soundtrack on the clip.
+Alternatively you can keep the audio in the clip and use the :guilabel:`Mute` effect to just mute the audio on the clip.

-Yet another method is to select :menuselection:`Video only` from the :ref:`clip_menu`.